janhq/cortex.cpp/README.md

 > ⚠️ **Cortex is currently in Development**: Expect breaking changes and bugs!

 ## About
-Cortex is an OpenAI-compatible AI engine that developers can use to build LLM apps.
-It is packaged with a Docker-inspired command-line interface and client libraries.
+Cortex is a C++ based AI engine that is packaged with a Docker-inspired command-line interface and client libraries.
+Cortex can run AI models using `ONNX` and `TensorRT-LLM`, in addition to the `llama.cpp`.
 It can be used as a standalone server or imported as a library.

 ## Cortex Engines
 Cortex supports the following engines: